 More than any other trip we offer, this trip changes lives!

-For eight glorious August days you will float 90 miles of the Salmon River in the heart of the Idaho backcountry.
-Eight days on the river, seven nights under the stars, countless memories.
+For seven or eight glorious summer days you will float 90 miles of the Salmon River in the heart of the Idaho backcountry.
+Long, full days on the river, wonderful, relaxing nights under the stars, countless memories.
 Rapids, beaches, creeks, hikes, campfires, lessons, stories, friends.
 Sore muscles that last a week, cool tans that last a month, memories that last forever.
 You'll gain confidence and come away energized by learning a new skill and making new friends.